hoelzro/lua-ares/README.md

 ## No constants table for query statuses

+The query statuses provided to the reply handler function used with `resolver:query` are just the raw number values provided to the handler on the C side - I need to add a lookup table to be able to handle these values, or perhaps just pass string values to the reply handler.
+I wouldn't rely on the status value until this functionality gets fleshed out.

 ## Unsupported options in the init function

+Currently only the `servers` option works for init - the groundwork for fleshing out other options exists, though.
+Contributions adding support for new options are most welcome!

 ## Parser functions don't return TTL information

+`ares.parse_a_reply` and friends should return TTL data, but they currently don't.
+Adding it as a second return value won't break existing code.

 # License